SanthoshKumarS29/SanthoshKumarS29/README.md

 -  Hi, I’m @SanthoshKumarS29
--  I’m interested in Full Stack Development
+-  I’m interested in Frontend Development
 -  I’m currently learning Django and Python and React Redux Method
 -  I’m looking to collaborate on IT Companies
 -  If Some does not show output check this link (https://app.netlify.com/teams/santhoshkumars29/)